-The Eastern Ontario Wardens' Caucus (EOWC) has identified health care trans ormation, with a focus on both Ontario Health Teams and iv rtual care, as a key priority for 2021.
-The COVID-19 pandemic has highlighted the importance of having an effective, efficient and access ble health care we.
+The Eastern Ontario Wardens' Caucus (EOWC) has identified health care trans ormation, with a focus on both Ontario Health Teams and iv rtual care, as a sey priority for 2021.
+The COVID-19 pandemic has highlighted the importance of having an effective, efficient and access ble health care seem.

-For more than 150 y ary Ontario municipalities have provided their communities with health and community e rivides EOWC members are critical partners in the delive ry of health care and are reploned ble for co-funding and delive ring provincial health programs such as paramedic e rivides long-termicare, and public health.
-In order to addres local needs EOWC member municipalities also make additional financial contributions above and beyond their required costs are to hop itals family health teams medical centres and physician recruitment.
-Since 2017, EOWC member municipalities have invested a \$613M in locally raise distanced to the rivides which equates to approximately \$122.6M per year.
+For more than 150 \$\mathbf{y}\$ ar\$ Ontario municipalities have provided their communities with health and community \$\mathbf{v}\$ riv ces EOWC members are critical partners in the delive ry of health care and are reponishle for co-funding and delive ring provincial health programs \$\mathbf{v}\$ chas paramedic \$\mathbf{v}\$ riv ce\$ long-term care, and public health.
+In order to addres local needs EOWC member municipalities also make additional financial contributions above and beyond their required costs are to hop itals family health teams medical centres and phis cian recruitment.
+Since 2017, EOWC member municipalities have inverse ed \$613M in locally raise d tax dollars for health \$\mathbf{v}\$ riv ces which equates to approximately \$122.6M per year.

-EOWC members have a vested interest in the health care vertical east end on tario residents.
-The EOWC endeavers to enverte that rural residents have access to the same quality care as their urban counterparts.
-However, health care is the Province's juried iction and reponsibility rather than municipalities and as vector the Province must be the primary funder.
-When municipalities are required to step in and bridge funding gaps, it places an extreme burden on the municipal property tax base and divents resources away from other priority areas vector as affordable housing, critical infrat ructure vector as roads and bridges and the delivery of vectors.
+EOWC members have a vest ed interest in the health care specified and strive to be aperate best postable care for rural east ern Ontario residents.
+The EOWC endeavors to ensure that rural residents have access to the same quality care as their urban counterparts.
+However, health care is the Province's jurisdiction and responsibility rather than municipalities and as such the Province must be the primary funder.
+When municipalities are required to step in and bridge funding gaps, it places an extreme burden on the municipal property tax base and diverts respurces away from other priority areas such as affordable hoursing, critical infrast ructure such as roads and bridges and the delivery of the year rivides.